chisui/dakka/thesis/main.md

 We need a way for actors to perform their actor operations.
 To recall actors may

-1. send a finite number of messages to other actors.
+1. Send a finite number of messages to other actors.
-2. create a finite number of new actors.
+2. Create a finite number of new actors.
-3. designate the behavior to be used for the next message it receives.
+3. Designate the behavior to be used for the next message it receives.
 In other words change their internal state.

 The most straight forward way to implement these actions would be to use a monad transformer for each action.
-Creating and sending could be modeled with `WriterT` and chaning the internal state through `StateT`.
-The innermost monad wont be a tranformer of course.
+Creating and sending could be modeled with `WriterT` and changing the internal state through `StateT`.
+The innermost monad wont be a transformer of course.

 But here we encounter several issues:

-1. to change the sate me must know which actors behavior we are currently describing.
+1. To change the sate me must know which actors behavior we are currently describing.
-2. to send a message we must ensure that the target actor can handle the message.
+2. To send a message we must ensure that the target actor can handle the message.
-3. to create an actor we have to pass around some reference to the actor type of the actor to create.
+3. To create an actor we have to pass around some reference to the actor type of the actor to create.

 The first issue can be solved by adding the actor type to `ActorContext` as a type parameter.

 The second and third are a little trickier.
-To be able to send a message in a typesafe way we need to retain the actor type.
+To be able to send a message in a type safe way we need to retain the actor type.
 But if we would make the actor type explicit in the `WriterT` type we would only be able to send messages to actors of that exact type.
 Luckily there is a way to get both.
 Using the language extension `ExistentialQuantification` we can capture the actor type with a constructor without exposing it.
 To retrieve the captured type you just have to pattern match on the constructor.
-We can also use this to close over the the actor type in the create case.
+We can also use this to close over the actor type in the create case.
 With this we can create a wrapper for a send and create actions:

 ```haskell
 data SystemMessage